valleria05/zeitbook-backend/README.md

 **Add a new posts**
 ----
-  Add a new post on the database and return the post object
+  Add a new post on the database and return a post object

 * **URL**